kpoloney/create_aip/README.md

 - `--bag_dir` is the directory of bags to be validated
 - `--profile_url` is the ARK or URL of the BagIt profile
 - `--larkm_url` is the base URL of larkm.
 It is only required if the BagIt profile URI is an ARK indexed in larkm.

+## Add files

+This script is for adding files to an AIP after it has already been Bagged.
+If files need to be added later to a Bag, use this script to include them in the `data` directory and update the Bag's manifests.

+The script has two arguments:
+-`--files_to_add` is a filepath or comma-separated list of multiple files to be added to the bag.
+-`--bag_loc` is the filepath to the bag.

 # Local workflow scripts